egginsect/sdcn/traffic_sign_classifier/writeup.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
 Based on LeNet, I add few layers according to VGG16 to make the model more complex.
-To make training faster, I use SELU activation to make inputs of layers normalized.
+To make training faster, I use Self-Normalized Linear Unit (SELU) activation to make inputs of layers normalized.
 Normalized inputs make the optimization faster since the gradient updates in different coordinates are more uniform.
 My final model consisted of the following layers: